 First, Ligado Networks already has its spectrum licenses and authorizations for both MSS (mobile satellite service) and ATC (ancillary terrestrial service) service.
-The application before the FCC is asking that the FCC modify Ligado’s existing spectrum licenses in accordance with the agreements entered into by Ligado and GPS manufacturers.
-Since December 2015, federal regulators have been considering this application to modify Ligado’s licenses and unlock 40 MHz of mid-band greenfield spectrum that the wireless industry universally agrees is critical to unlocking the potential of 5G and maintaining America’s role as the world’s undisputed technology leader.
-With a green light from the government, Ligado would begin deploying L-band spectrum right away to meet the current and future needs of American industries, leading to nearly $1 billion of private investment and thousands of new American jobs.
+The application before the FCC asked that the FCC modify Ligado’s existing spectrum licenses in accordance with the agreements entered into by Ligado and GPS manufacturers.
+Since December 2015, federal regulators had been considering this application to modify Ligado’s licenses and unlock 40 MHz of mid-band greenfield spectrum that the wireless industry universally agrees is critical to unlocking the potential of 5G and maintaining America’s role as the world’s undisputed technology leader.
+That application was finally approved in April of 2020.
+With a green light from the government, Ligado has begun working to deploy L-band spectrum to meet the current and future needs of American industries, leading to significant private investment and thousands of new American jobs.

 Ligado’s spectrum can help accelerate 5G deployment in the United States, unlocking the 5G economy which will create 3 million new jobs, $500 billion in economic growth, and $275 billion in new investment.
-Upon approval, Ligado will invest $800 million in American infrastructure industries and generate more than 8,000 American jobs across urban and rural districts in all 50 states.
+Ligado will invest in American infrastructure industries and generate thousands of American jobs across urban and rural districts in all 50 states.
 Ligado’s path forward supports the next generation of 5G networks for U.S. industries while accelerating the commercialization of tougher, more resilient and more sophisticated receivers worthy of America’s military and critical infrastructure.

 Yes, Ligado’s plan protects GPS.
 Ligado reached technical operating agreements with the five leading GPS manufacturers, working directly with each company to find a solution that meets their needs.
 The resulting agreements ensure that GPS is protected and can continue to operate in neighboring frequencies without harmful interference.
 Ligado also voluntarily relinquished 10 MHz of terrestrial spectrum, creating a 23 MHz guard band for GPS devices.
 Moreover, Ligado committed to replacing or upgrading any government devices that are still affected.
 Ligado lowered its maximum power levels by 99 percent to levels consistent with Federal Aviation Administration (FAA) assessments to protect certified aviation devices from interference.

 Ligado’s spectrum is greenfield, meaning it is unencumbered by legacy services and is ready to be deployed immediately.
-Upon approval, Ligado will invest $800 million in American infrastructure industries and generate more than 8,000 American jobs across urban and rural districts in all 50 states.
+Now that the company has received approval, Ligado will invest in American infrastructure industries and generate thousands of American jobs across urban and rural districts in all 50 states.
 Ligado’s path forward supports the next generation of 5G networks for U.S. industries while accelerating the commercialization of tougher, more resilient and more sophisticated receivers worthy of America’s military and critical infrastructure.